Demonic-Penguin/HildyGPT/README.md

-# ChatGPT Assistant
+# HildyGPT

-ChatGPT Assistant is an application developed using Expo and TypeScript.
+HildyGPT is an application developed using Expo and TypeScript.
 It serves as a basic demonstration of utilizing OpenAI's models for text generation, image generation, and speech-to-text functionalities.
 Users can interact with these models through the application, which is compatible with **Android**, **iOS**, and **Web** platforms.

 ## Features